 There is no excuse for carelessness or wrongdoing in the medical industry.
-If you or a family member has suffered injury or worse due to negligent medical care, contact the highly acclaimed attorneys at Brown Trial Firm LLP.
+If you or a family member has suffered injury or worse due to negligent medical care, contact the highly acclaimed attorneys at Brown Trial Firm, PLLC.
 Our legal team has extensive experience and success in handling medical malpractice claims, and obtaining substantial reimbursement on behalf of our clients that have suffered so needlessly.
 Call us immediately at (254) 269-6700 or (866) 393-2611 to get the best possible chance at a successful outcome.

 If a hospital or medical provider is careless, lacks proper skills or training, disregards hospital policies or medical standards of care resulting in injury or death of a patient, the hospital or medical provider is legally responsible for the injuries that they cause.